reueljohnk/containux/README.md

 # CONTAINUX

- > tip: Go to https://debayanlab.github.io/containux/ to view the github page.
-Images might not display depending on the permissions of the repo.
+ > tip: Go to https://debayanlab.github.io/containux/ to view the github page,however images might not display depending on the permissions of the repo.

 ## Description